ixartz/Next-js-Boilerplate/README.md

 npm run db:generate
 ```

 This will create a migration file that reflects your schema changes.
-The migration is automatically applied during the next database interaction, so there is no need to run it manually.
+The migration is automatically applied during the next database interaction, so there is no need to run it manually or restart the Next.js server.

 ### Commit Message Format